 One of the film's weary extras reportedly mistook one of Mel Gibson's children on the set for an errand boy, and asked him to bring a cup of tea.
 Gibson was within earshot, and nodded and whispered to his son, "Go get it."

-The extras used for the battle scenes were mostly members of the F.C.A., the Irish version of the territorial army.
+The extras used for the battle scenes were mostly members of the F.C.A., the reserve Irish Army (there were as many as 1600 used).
 As they were drawn from many different army companies, and the members of these are usually drawn from the same locality, local rivalry between such companies is common.
-Apparently, some of the battle scenes seen in the movie are far more realistic than you might imagine, with rival companies actually using the occasion to try the beat the lard out of each other.
+Apparently some of the battle scenes are far more realistic then one would imagine, with rival companies actually using the occasion to try the beat the lard out of each other.

-Writer Randall Wallace initially planned to start the story with William Wallace as an adult and added the prologue of his childhood only as an afterthought.
-As the sequence was first written, Murron gave William a rose (rather than a thistle) at his father's burial; however, someone who read the script helpfully pointed out that the rose, being a traditional symbol of England, would be (to say the least) somewhat inappropriate as a prominent feature in the story.
+Screenwriter Randall Wallace initially planned to start the story with William Wallace as an adult, and added the prologue of his childhood only as an afterthought.
+As the sequence was first written, Murron gave William a rose (rather than a thistle) at his father's burial.
+However, someone who read the script helpfully pointed out that the rose, being a traditional symbol of England, would be (to say the least) somewhat inappropriate as a prominent feature in the story.